1Bleim/jakob-idea-repo/README.md

 In the "Actual Website" folder you can find the final project, consisting of 11 Markdown files, 99 Images, 3 HTML files and 1 CSS file.

-This page is also available as a Github Pages site.
+You can load this page by hosting it yourself on a programme like VS Code or through Github Pages.